Wound care

 Vaporox with VHT is the new standard in wound care.
 This FDA-approved and patented technology treats DFU’s, VLU’s, post-surgical wounds and more through a hydrating vapor that gently surrounds the wound.
 It is clinically validated as a safe and effective treatment for open wounds.
 ANP Foot & Ankle Clinic provides this painless, one-hour treatment twice a week in the comfort of our office.

-Kerecis MariGen is a fish skin graft used to support tissue regeneration and healing chronic wounds.
-MariGen products have successfully treated countless patients around the world.
-These fish skin grafts have prevented many amputations, helping improve each patient’s quality of life.
+Cellular Tissue Products (CTPs) are skin grafts used to support tissue regeneration and healing chronic wounds.
+These grafts are derived from fish, porcine, and human placental cells.
+CTPs have successfully treated countless patients around the world.
+These skin grafts have prevented many amputations, helping improve each patient’s quality of life.

 Intended use